How to become an app developer: Jack's story

 I took ICT GCSE which was a lot of spreadsheets!
 I also studied English, Maths, Science, History, Business, Graphics and German.

 I realised I wanted to get into programming.
 I did a lot of Graphic Design and that now really helps with the app development part of my job.
 I pull in skills that aren’t necessarily programmer skills.
 I graduated with a triple distinction in Interactive Media which was surprising to me.
 I think I became better at education because I was more interested in the subject.

 I did a BSc (Bachelor of Science) in Computer Game Design and Programming.
 As the years went on I became really interested in making mobile games.
 I was covering it on my course and then using them in my spare time.

-What to expect if you want to be a web developer
+What to expect if you want to become an app developer

-- Working hours: On average 37 - 40 hours per week
+- App developer working hours: On average 37 - 40 hours per week

 This information is a guide (sources: LMI for All, National Careers Service)

 Discover more on the Prospects website about the role of an app developer.